KrytoiChelovek/Code-Editor/README.md

 # Code-Editor
-Easily edit your HTML file and save it by combining CSS and JavaScript
+Easily edit your HTML file and save it by combining CSS and JavaScript (the project is made using AI).